eyanshu1997/mptcp/doc/tutorial/source/conceptual-overview.rst

 Net Device
 ++++++++++
-It used to be the case that if you wanted to connect a computer to a network, you had to buy a specific kind of network cable and a hardware device called (in PC terminology) a *peripheral card* that needed to be installed in your computer.
+It used to be the case that if you wanted to connect a computers to a network, you had to buy a specific kind of network cable and a hardware device called (in PC terminology) a *peripheral card* that needed to be installed in your computer.
 If the peripheral card implemented some networking function,